-The group consisted of 3 melee characters and 2 ranged so I wanted him to be both mobile to pose a threat to the ranged characters, but be able to threaten the 3 melee PCs if they attempted to gang up on him.
+The group consisted of 3 melee characters and 2 ranged so I wanted him to be both mobile enough to pose a threat to the ranged characters, but be able to threaten the 3 melee PCs if they attempted to gang up on him.
 Both Heat Sink and Drill Break worked very well in their respective niches.

 The cranes and conveyor belts were a good idea, but the party rogue was able to avoid them completely and complete the objective during the fight.

-The rest of the party didn’t ever need to get that far and were able to corral Longbeard in the section before the obstacles.
+The rest of the party didn’t even need to get that far and were able to corral Longbeard in the section before the obstacles.
 Swapping these out for lair actions would’ve been a better move in my opinion.

 The party also didn’t ever learn about the Longbeard and his golems’ vulnerability to lightning damage.
 I feel as if the encounter would’ve been considerably easier if they had found out this information.

 Boss fights are some of the most fun I’ve had designing encounters in this edition.
 They are surprisingly not very stressful to design.
-If your boss is slightly over-tuned or much more difficult than you expected.

 Your players expect a tough fight already.
 So long as the boss isn’t broken or unkillable they’re not going to complain.